cypress-io/netlify-plugin-cypress/README.md

 Set environment variable `DEBUG=netlify-plugin-cypress` to see the debug logs.
 To see even more information, set `DEBUG=netlify-plugin-cypress,netlify-plugin-cypress:verbose`

+**Warning:** be careful with verbose logging, since it can print all environment variables passed to the plugin, including tokens, API keys, and other secrets.

 ## Common problems

 <details>